khoadodk/boilerplate-mern-stack/server/README.md

 # Mern Stack boilerplate

+I've been building many MERN stack application recently.
+So I decide to build this boilerplate.
-This App is made to be the template for most MERN stack application
+This app could be used as a the template for most MERN stack applications.

 # App features